MrProgrammist/Reed-Solomon-encoder-decoder/README.md

 # Reed-Solomon-encoder-decoder
 This is simple example of Reed-Solomon encoder and decoder with Qt

+The program uses a tabular method of coding.

 You can see GUI examples using the links below:

 https://cloud.githubusercontent.com/assets/17139703/12913745/9cef8434-cf31-11e5-91d4-308133683aae.png